Roger-luo/juliacon-quantum-bof/README.md

 Topics to discuss:

 - A Julian lattice package
+- what else do you want in Yao.jl?
 - Status of Julia library support for specialized tensor operation backends
   * CuTensor support in CuArrays
   * Support for TBLIS, GETT and similar?